brothersincode/virastar/README.md

 	- removes extra lines between two items on a markdown list beginning with `-`, `*` or `#`

 * `skip_markdown_ordered_lists_numbers_conversion`, (_default_: `false`)
-	- skip converting English numbers of ordered lists in markdown
+	- skips converting english numbers of ordered lists in markdown

 #### aggressive editing
 * `cleanup_extra_marks`, (_default_: `true`)
+	- replaces more than one exclamation mark with just one
-	- replace more than one of `!`, `?` or `؟` marks with just one
+	- replaces more than one english or persian question mark with just one
-	- re-order consecutive marks: `?!` into `!?`
+	- re-orders consecutive marks: `?!` into `!?`

 * `kashidas_as_parenthetic`, (_default_: `true`)
-	- replace kashidas to ndash in parenthetic
+	- replaces kashidas to ndash in parenthetic

 * `cleanup_kashidas`, (_default_: `true`)
-	- remove all kashidas
+	- removes all kashidas between non-whitespace characters

 #### extras
 * `preserve_frontmatter`, (_default_: `true`)
-	- preserve frontmatter data
+	- preserves frontmatter data in the text

 * `preserve_HTML`, (_default_: `true`)
-	- preserve all HTML tags
+	- preserves all html tags in the text

 * `preserve_comments`, (_default_: `true`)
-	- preserve all HTML comments
+	- preserves all html comments in the text

 * `preserve_entities`, (_default_: `true`)
-	- preserve all HTML entities
+	- preserves all html entities in the text

 * `preserve_URIs`, (_default_: `true`)
-	- preserve all URI links in the text
+	- preserves all uri strings in the text

 * `preserve_brackets`, (_default_: `false`)
-	- preserve strings inside square brackets (`[]`)
+	- preserves strings inside square brackets (`[]`)

 * `preserve_braces`, (_default_: `false`)
-	- preserve strings inside curly braces (`{}`)
+	- preserves strings inside curly braces (`{}`)

 * `preserve_nbsps`, (_default_: `true`)
-	- preserve all no-break spaces
+	- preserves all no-break space entities in the text

 ## License